 The OUI Innovation Champions programme

-The team here at OUI are excited to announce the launch across the University of an Innovation Champions trial scheme.
-At this stage the programme is a pilot, and we will review progress after the first year.
+The team here at OUI announced the launch across the University of an Innovation Champions trial scheme in 2018.
+The programme started as a pilot, and progress will be reviewed after the first year.
 If successful, we will expand the number and reach of the Champions, including to more departments.
 We anticipate working with divisional and departmental colleagues to determine how best the scheme could support their specific activities and needs.
 Initially focused on OUI-related activities, we hope it may provide an opportunity to raise awareness of other parts of the University’s innovation ecosystem, and contribute to the further development of a culture of innovation.

 A full list of OUI Innovation Champions can be found below.